 Final Wooden House | Sou Fujimoto Architects

-I thought of making an ultimate wooden architecture.
-It was conceived by just mindlessly stacking 350 mm square.
+I thought of making the ultimate wooden architecture.
+It was conceived by just mindlessly stacking 350 mm square wooden blocks.

 There are no separations of floor, wall, and ceiling here.
 A place that one thought was a floor becomes a chair, a ceiling, a wall from various positions.
 The floor levels are relative and spatiality is perceived differently according to one’s position.
 Here, people are distributed three-dimensionally in the space.
 This is a place like an amorphous landscape with a new experience of various senses of distances.
 Inhabitants discover, rather than being prescribed, various functionalities in these convolutions.

 This bungalow no longer fits the category of wooden architecture.
 If wooden architecture is merely something made from wood, then wood itself surpasses the architectural procedures to directly become a “place where people live” in this bungalow.
 It is of existence akin to primitive conditions before architecture.
 Rather than just new architecture, this is a new origin, a new existence.

 May 21, 2013Aisho house | ALTS DESIGN OFFICE